NasrinShaikh08/NasrinShaikh08/README.md

 ## ✨ About Me :-
 <br/>

-Hello, I am Nasrin Bano, a passionate Data Analyst Intern at Learnbay with experience from October 2023 to the present, focusing on data analysis and statistics.
+Hello, I am Nasrin Bano, a passionate Data Analyst Intern at Learnbay with experience from October 2023 to the Octuber 2024, focusing on data analysis and statistics.
 I am dedicated to continuous learning and staying updated on industry trends through this internship.
 I am eager to connect with professionals in the data analytics field to explore collaborations and further my expertise.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">